Azure/aad-pod-identity/charts/aad-pod-identity/README.md

 A major chart version change (like v1.6.0 -> v2.0.0) indicates that there is a backward-incompatible (breaking) change needing manual actions.

+#### 4.0.0

+AAD Pod Identity has dropped Helm 2 starting from chart version 4.0.0/app version 1.7.5.
+To install or upgrade to the latest version of AAD Pod Identity, please use Helm 3 instead.
+Refer to this [guide](https://helm.sh/blog/migrate-from-helm-v2-to-helm-v3/) on how to migrate from Helm 2 to Helm 3.

 #### 3.0.0

 Accessing the identities in the list is harder for the user to figure out and prone to errors if the order is changed.
 This version updates the `azureIdentities` to be a map instead of a list of identities.